-On November 12, 2013, Mr. Kaplan was granted 44,391 shares of restricted stock.
-Subject to Mr. Kaplan's continued employment, all 44,391 shares will vest on November 12, 2016 if Company consolidated EBITDA is equal to or greater than \$170 million in at least one of fiscal 2014, 2015 or 2016.
+On November 11, 2015, Mr. Kaplan and Mr. Harris were granted 31,866 and 26,072 shares of restricted stock, respectively.
+Subject to the executive's continued employment, all shares subject to the award will vest on November 30, 2018 if Company consolidated EBITDA is equal to or greater than

+\$190 million in at least one of fiscal 2016, 2017 or 2018.
 If the EBITDA performance condition is not attained, the restricted shares will be forfeited.
-These restricted shares are subject to earlier vesting if, within two years after a Change in Control, Mr. Kaplan is terminated without Cause or leaves for Good Reason.
-Also on November 12, 2013, an award of 45,000 restricted shares previously granted to Mr. Kaplan on December 6, 2011, and an award of 50,000 restricted shares previously granted to Mr. Kaplan on December 6, 2012, were each amended such that the shares subject to such awards will vest upon achievement of the performance condition of at least \$170 million of Company consolidated EBITDA in one fiscal year so long as the performance condition is achieved by fiscal 2016; if the performance condition is not achieved by fiscal 2016, the shares will be forfeited.
-In addition, on November 11, 2014, Mr. Kaplan was granted 44,000 shares of restricted stock that will vest, subject to Mr. Kaplan's continued employment, on November 11, 2017 if, and only if, Company consolidated EBITDA is equal to or greater than \$175 million in at least one of fiscal 2015, 2016 or 2017.
+These restricted shares are subject to earlier vesting if, within two years after a Change in Control, the executive is terminated without Cause or leaves for Good Reason.
+In addition, on November 15, 2016, Mr. Kaplan and Mr. Harris were each granted 27,295 shares of restricted stock that will vest, subject to the executive's continued employment, on November 30, 2019 if, and only if, Company consolidated EBITDA is equal to or greater than \$195 million in at least one of fiscal 2017, 2018 or 2019.

 The Compensation Committee determined to grant the awards described above to each of Messrs.
-Kramer, Mehmel, Wetmore and Kaplan (i) based on a subjective analysis of the executive's performance, (ii) to provide enhanced retention and motivation for the executive, (iii) to reflect the Company's philosophy that a substantial portion of the compensation of its senior executives should be performance-based, and (iv) as a measure of compensation risk to management in that it requires the executive to remain with the Company for a significant period of time before vesting in the equity award and effectively subjects the executive to the same share value risks to which our stockholders are subject during the cliff vesting period.
+Kramer, Mehmel, Harris and Kaplan (i) based on a subjective analysis of the executive's performance, (ii) to provide enhanced retention and motivation for the executive, (iii) to reflect the Company's philosophy that a substantial portion of the compensation of its senior executives should be performance-based, and (iv) as a measure of compensation risk to management in that it requires the executive to remain with the Company for a significant period of time before vesting in the equity award and effectively subjects the executive to the same share value risks to which our stockholders are subject during the cliff vesting period.